1936

 Receives the Golden Crown Award for Arts in Education from the Pasadena Arts Council.

-Participates in the North American Biennial Exhibition with the Boston Printmakers at Boston University.
+Is selected for North American Biennial Exhibition with the Boston Printmakers at Boston University.

 2007